charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 /home/ubuntu
 ```

-In your home directory, paste in the following by right clicking on the ssh window:
+In your home directory, paste in the following by right clicking on the bash shell:

 ```
 ssh-keygen -t rsa -P '' -f ~/.ssh/id_rsa